Thealoner/danit-final-project/front-end/README.md

 ## Updating to New Releases

-Create React App is divided into two packages:
+Create React App is divided into two packets:

 - `create-react-app` is a global command-line utility that you use to create new projects.
 - `react-scripts` is a development dependency in the generated projects (including this one).